 myobjclass object class, and

-attr is the corresponding Oracle Internet Directory attribute that should be indexed.
+attr is the corresponding Oracle back-end directory attribute that should be indexed.

 Defining reconciliation rules generates search filters that query Novell eDirectory or OpenLDAP to determine the number of deleted entries.
 For example, with the